Series: Two (1983)

 In 1984, Duke was available carded as part of the third series.
 He was also sold in 1985, and was discontinued in 1986.
 At some point afterwords, Duke was also available mail-order through Hasbro Direct.

-Duke came with a light green helmet (with or without holes - see Variations below), a light green submachine gun, black binoculars, and a tan backpack.
+Duke came with a light green helmet (with or without holes - see Variations below), a light green M-32 submachine gun, black binoculars, and a tan assault pack.

 The early mail-in version of Duke included a tiny decal of an American flag.
 However, few collectors consider these decals accessories and most collectors will consider Duke complete even if the decal is missing.